10 Social Good Programs Driving Engagement During COVID-19

 Allbirds is a premium natural shoes and socks retailer.
 As a way to say thank you to the healthcare community for being on the frontlines fighting COVID-19, the brand offered to donate a pair of Wool Runners to any healthcare worker who reached out.

 The initial response was so great that Allbirds donated more than $500,000 worth of shoes in less than a week.
-At the same time, the brand quickly realised that it would be unable to fulfil all of the requests that were coming in while still providing full pay and benefits to its employees.
+At the same time, the brand quickly realized that it would be unable to fulfill all of the requests that were coming in while still providing full pay and benefits to its employees.
 Inspired by the overwhelming response from its social community, Allbirds added a buy-one-give-one option so that its non-healthcare customers and prospects could help them offset the cost of continuing the donation program.

 Allbird’s donation program is an exemplary social good incentive because it’s genuine, thoughtful, and sustained with support from its prospects and customers.
 By being honest about Allbird’s inability to keep up with the requests from healthcare workers while still balancing the needs of its employees, new and existing customers rushed to make a purchase and help out.